FerallOut/UKDforked_DanGorski_spatial-ATGL-KO-24h/README.md

 By starting your R session with the R project file, `spatial-Atgl-KO-24h.Rproj`, your working directory will be set to project folder, no matter the location on your machine.
 This will allow easy reading/writing of data/results using relative paths.

-`0-full-analysis.R` will create all necessary directories and run the full analysis in the appropriate order.
-Each analysis step can also be run individually for better interactivity, starting from `1-clustering.R`.
+`0-full-analysis.R` will run the full analysis in the appropriate order.
+Each analysis step can also be run individually for better interactivity, starting from `1-preprocessing.R`.

 ## Examples
 <p align="center">